juliandunn/pkg-shairport-sync/README.md

 # shairport-sync Packaging for Raspberry Pi (Raspbian)

-Packaging of [shairport-sync](https://github.com/mikebrady/shairport-sync) has gotten significantly easier now that Raspbian is based on `debian/jessie`.
+Packaging of [shairport-sync](https://github.com/mikebrady/shairport-sync) has gotten significantly easier now that Raspbian is based on `debian/buster`.
-Basically, you can simply recompile the sources from the [Debian source tree](https://anonscm.debian.org/cgit/collab-maint/shairport-sync.git) and recompile them using `debuild`.
-If it complains about a pinned `debhelper >= 11` (because the debian packaging is written for a later version of Debian) just remove the pin in `debian/control`.
+Basically, you can simply recompile the sources from the [Debian source tree](https://salsa.debian.org/debian/shairport-sync.git) and recompile them using `debuild`.

 ## Building shairport-sync

-You'll need to make sure you have a standard Debian package building toolchain, `libsoxr` and `dh_systemd` packages installed.
+You'll need to make sure you have a standard Debian package building toolchain and `dh_systemd` packages installed.
 Then it's just a matter of:

 1. Check out the [Debian source tree](https://salsa.debian.org/debian/shairport-sync)